bodand/InfoCLI/examples/example4-custom-types/doc.md

 it a variable, or a functor callback.

 That's it really, you don't need to do anything to make your type sensible for the library.
-Now you can just specify the, undocumented, feature of allowin the call to recieve the option `--type`.
+Now you can just specify the - undocumented - feature of allowing the call to receive the option `--type`.

 This, as you should be used to now, only requires a change in the `cli_parser` construction.
-However, we'd like to use `my_type` as a variable so we also declare `my_type type` just below the in/output strings:
+However, we'd like to use `my_type` as a variable, so we also declare `my_type type` just below the in/output strings:

 ```c++